PrestonHamlin/scullsort/README.txt

     Write on full returns if O_NONBLOCK         -DON -Write unblock on more space                    -DONE

--SCULL_IOCRESET empty buffer
--SORT allows concurrent access                  -DONE -Persistant data                                -DONE -Correct use of locking in critical sections    -DONE -Preserved the old types of devices             -DONE -Useless code                                   -DO -Check the validity of all calls
+-SCULL_IOCRESET empty buffer                    -DONE -SORT allows concurrent access                  -DONE -Persistant data                                -DONE -Correct use of locking in critical sections    -DONE -Preserved the old types of devices             -DONE -Useless code                                   -DO -Check the validity of all calls                -DO

 Optional Features